-Since the HW will not be graded, we will have HW Quizzes every Thursday, at the beginning of the class.
+The quizzes will take place at the beginning of the class.
 You will not have extra time if you are late.
-The quizzes will consist entirely of HW questions.
-You will have only ten or fifteen minutes, and so if you hadn't already solved it, you might not have enough time to come up with a solutions.
+You will have only ten or fifteen minutes to take a quiz, and so if you hadn't already solved the HW problems, you might not have enough time to come up with a solutions.
 Note that you will also be graded on how well it is written, not only if it is correct!
 (Remember, how to communicate your proofs is part of the course.)
 The same applies to exams and all graded work!